NinadKarlekar/Practical_BscIT_MscIT_Ninad/MscIT/Semester 2/BigDataAnalytics/Practical 6/README.md

 # Practical 6 : Hadoop Installation:
-## Aim: Install, configure e4tr	`and run Hadoop and HDFS and explore HDFS on Windows
+## Aim: Install, run Hadoop and HDFS and explore HDFS on Windows

 - Steps to Install Hadoop